hpc/charliecloud/doc/ch-test_desc.rst

 accommodate configurations where sudo is not available via the same login path used for running tests.

+The packed and unpacked image directories specified for testing are volitile.
+The contents of these directories are removed before each respective build and run phases.

 Some of the tests exercise parallel functionality.
 If :code:`ch-test` is run on a single node, multiple cores will be used; if in a Slurm allocation, multiple nodes too.